mrlynn/30-min-data-web-form/README.md

 ## Basic HTML

 You will also need a basic understanding of HTML, more specifically, forms.
 Thankfully, this is readily available [at many places on the web](https://www.w3schools.com/html/html_forms.asp).
-We’ll be using some very basic tags such as `&lt;form>`, `&lt;input>`, `&lt;select>` to capture input in a form.
+We’ll be using some very basic tags such as `<form>`, `<input>`, `<select>` to capture input in a form.

 ## JavaScript